nCombo/XSLT-balise-changer/Scripts/2015-02-13/bash/readme.md

 ###To launch scripts

-some scripts to launch XSlt file
+some scripts Shell to launch :

+  + styleSheet for Open Endition
+  + styleSheet for chimie grobid
+  + style sheet for scientext